 WENDY: And uh, I could call the forest rangers first.
 And then tell them that we're coming so that they can start searching for us in case we didn't make it.

-We notice a curious mark or hole in the center of the sitting room's rug, perhaps a burn spot?
-It's interesting as Grady has just told the story of a daughter attempting to burn down the Overlook, and this hole in the rug I don't seem to locate earlier in the film, another unfolding.
+We notice a curious mark or hole in the center of the sitting room's rug.
+Perhaps a burn spot?
+Grady has just told the story of a daughter attempting to burn down the Overlook, and this hole in the rug I don't seem to locate earlier in the film, another unfolding.

 The lamp casts light on the walls in the shape of two opposing birds.
 We had the same in shot 324 in Suite 237 as Jack was backing through the living room away from the old woman.